woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode8.md

 **Tim**: Yeah.

 **Molly**: No arguing.
 Save your voices.
-Between now and tomorrow you're all going to have your tonsils out.
+Between now and tomorrow, you're all going to have your tonsils out.
 And you won't be able to speak for a while.
 So save your voices till then.

 **Philip**: Hi, gang.
 Hi, everybody.
 Well, what's going on?

-**Molly**: I sure I am glad to see you, Dr. Stewart.
+**Molly**: I sure am glad to see you, Dr. Stewart.
 This is a rough group.

 **Carl**: I didn't want to play charades, so they're angry at me.